POUNCE// README

 How to play

 The cat starts on a flat patch of grass.
-Walking right takes you through a 240-tile level structured in four acts: a tutorial, a development section with the first floating-platform challenges, a climax in the air across disconnected platforms, and a final stretch that recovers the pace before the goal staircase.
-The level ends at a cozy bed on a raised wooden plateau.
+Walking right takes the player through a four-movement level structured in kishōtenketsu acts: a tutorial, a development section with the first floating-platform challenges, a vertical climb across disconnected platforms, and a rooftop run that recovers the pace before the goal staircase.
+Each level ends at a cozy bed on a raised wooden plateau.
+Levels 2 and 3 follow the same beat structure with their own themes (a wasp-heavy night garden, a final-sprint homecoming).

 InputAction

-S or Down Arrow (in mid-air)Down-pounce — fast slam, instant kill on impact
+S or ↓ (in mid-air)Down-pounce — fast slam, instant kill on impact

 XThrow a fishbone (only in shooter state, after eating a magic fish)